-Pensioner rebates relate to reductions in annual charges for eligible pensioners' place of residence in the local government council area that are not subsidised by the NSW Government.
+Pensioner rebates relate to reductions in annual charges for eligible pensioners' place of residence in the local government council area.

 Pensioner subsidies are received from the NSW Government to provide a contribution towards the pensioner rebates and are recognised within the underlying revenue item based on their substance.